 The film, Eyes on the Prize, is a documentary of African Americans fight, in the south, against the white man’s prejudice.
 African Americans have struggled for years to achieve the same equal rights and opportunities as white Americans.
 Ethnic groups have common cultural characteristics that separate them from others within a given population.
 The film, Eyes on the Prize, portrays the struggle of a specific ethnic group, African Americans, within the American population.
-Racism refers to explicit beliefs in racial supremacy such as before the civil rights movement in the United States .
-Eyes on the Prize show racism in the United States .
+Racism refers to explicit beliefs in racial supremacy such as before the civil rights movement in the United States United States

 The main factors I’ve learned about the civil rights movement throughout my school years and outside of school were topics such as NAACP (National Association for the Advancement of Colored People).
 Segregation between African Americans and white people, African American couldn’t sit near Caucasian’s by any means necessary or chastise them or there were serious consequences African Americans had to pay.
 Everything was separate and not equal, from using the same water fountain or restroom to segregated schools.
 African American students couldn’t attend the same school institutions with Caucasian’s students.
 I also learned about famous supporters and activists who were involved with the civil rights movement such as Martin Luther King, Rosa Parks and Thurgood Marshall.
 I also learned about the famous court cases such as the Emmett Till case and Brown v.
 Board of Education case as well.